-Farfalle pasta is tossed into this creamy smoked salmon sauce when cooked.
-We love cooking with farfalle pasta simply because of the sauce coats both sides of the pasta.
+- Farfalle pasta is tossed into this creamy smoked salmon sauce when cooked and it is the best!
+Simply because the creamy sauce coats both sides of the pasta.
+Yum!

-And grabbing bits and pieces of the salmon with every bite is even more yummy!
+Plus, grabbing bits and pieces of the salmon with every forkful is delightful with every bite.

 NOTES and TIPS!